jcnelson/vdev/README.md

     $ make -C fs
     $ sudo make -C fs install

-By default, vdevd is installed to `/usr/local/sbin/vdevd`, vdevd's helper programs and hardware database are installed to `/usr/local/lib/vdev/`, and vdevfs is installed to `/usr/local/sbin/vdevfs`.
-You can override any of these directory choices at build-time by setting the "PREFIX=" variable on the command-line (e.g. `make -C vdevd PREFIX=/`), and you can specify an alternative installation root by setting "DESTDIR=" at install-time (e.g. `sudo make -C vdevd install DESTDIR=/opt`).
-You can also control where header files are installed by setting the "INCLUDE_PREFIX" variable (e.g. `make -C libudev-compat install HEADER_PREFIX=/usr`).
+You can override the installation directories at build-time by setting the `PREFIX` variable on the command-line (e.g. `make -C vdevd PREFIX=/`), and you can specify an alternative installation root by setting `DESTDIR` at install-time (e.g. `sudo make -C vdevd install DESTDIR=/opt`).
+You can also control where header files are installed by setting the `INCLUDE_PREFIX` variable (e.g. `make -C libudev-compat install INCLUDE_PREFIX=/usr`).

 Replacing udev on Linux
 -----------------------

-If you want to replace udev with vdev, you should consider installing the binaries to your root partition and the libudev-compat headers to `/usr`.
+If you want to replace udev with vdev, it is recommended that you install the binaries to your root partition and the libudev-compat headers to `/usr`.
 This is done by setting `DESTDIR= PREFIX= INCLUDE_PREFIX=/usr` when installing.

 If you have an initramfs and rely on udevd during early boot, you will need to rebuild your initramfs so it will start vdevd instead.
 If you are installing on Debian or Devuan, please first read Appendix B of the [how-to-test.md](https://github.com/jcnelson/vdev/blob/master/how-to-test.md) document, since it contains instructions on how to install vdevd's init script and rebuild your initramfs via the Debian/Devuan initramfs tools.

 **If you are replacing udev and libudev, you should back up their init scripts, header files, and libraries before installing vdev.
 You may need to revert to them if vdev does not work for you.**